-Robin Lund is in his third season as an assistant coach with the University of Iowa baseball program.
+Robin Lund is in his fourth season as an assistant coach with the University of Iowa baseball program.
 Lund serves as the Hawkeyes’ pitching coach after working with the hitters and outfielders during his first season.

 During the 2020 season, Iowa won 10 games in the first month, including posting victories over ranked foes No. 18 Arizona, No. 20 North Carolina, and No. 14 Duke.
 The Hawkeyes went 2-1 at the CambriaCollegeClassic, a tournament in Minneapolis pitting the Big Ten Conference against the ACC.
 The season came to an abrupt end on March 12 when it was cancelled because of the coronavirus (COVID-19) pandemic.